pydanny/pydanny-event-notes/Pycon2011/greasing_the_wheels_of_exploration.rst

 Greasing the wheels of exploration
 ==================================

+.. note:: Pycon politics kept me out of most of this talk.
+Which sucked!

 by Michael Sims

 "The last time we explored a new landmass was Australia over 3000 years ago".